 Come hear stories of success and challenges from leaders and pilots in aviation.
 Similar to Ted Talks--the session will include short presentations--and a moderated panel/Q&A. Topics will include how the airline and aviation community is working towards equality for the LGBT community and all minorities.
 Whether your office is at 38,000 feet or the 38th floor of an office building, educational institution, or anywhere in the industry, inclusion is fundamental for success.

 Shake Feeling Like a Fake, Fraud, or Impostor

 Presented by: Mary Bicknell

 Have you ever considered the high cost to your life and business when you suffer from feeling like a fraud, worry ‘they’ are going to find out the truth, and how impostor syndrome may be keeping you from having everything you want in life and in business?
 Many high achieving, brilliant, and educated people seek validation or permission from others instead of giving it to themselves.
 They wonder if they are ‘good enough’ and look outside for the answer.
 Many lives are not fully lived because of this phenomenon.
 This session will provide tips on how to be powerful, remove self-doubt, and own your skills and voice.

 The Impostor Phenomenon: Are you Affected?

-Moderator: Alisoun Lamb Panelists: Robin Nolen, Dawn Newman
+Presented by: Alisoun Lamb, Robin Nolen, Dawn Newman

 Do you wrestle with feelings of self-doubt?
 Are you afraid that people will discover that you’re not really as capable as they think you are?
 Do you use self-limiting language?
 Do you give credit to luck, timing, or others for your accomplishments?
 If you answered yes, you may be affected by the Impostor Phenomenon.
 We’ll review research that will inspire you to change your mindset and develop strategies for becoming one of tomorrow’s confident, capable leaders.